tomeeeS/ScrollPickerDemo/README.md

 #### Data binding! - get automatic syncronization with your ViewModel data
 * Value is two-way data-bindable.
 * isEnabled is data-bindable.
-* The item list is data-bindable, but you can only set it from code, not from xml due to lack of xml attribute types.
+* The item list is data-bindable, but you can only set it from code, not from xml due to lack of possible xml attribute types.
 In your viewmodel you could have
 ```
     var shownList: ObservableField< ArrayList< Any > > = ObservableField()  // has to be ArrayList< *Any* >